 - A little bulky for bedsharing if you have a partner

-Baby Delight Snuggle Nest Infant Sleeper with Incline Wedge
+Baby Delight Snuggle Nest Sleeper

 A Closer Look

 This is packed full of features that your little one will love.
 In addition to having a soft, comfortable foam mattress inside, there is a sound and light unit.
 This can help lull your little one to sleep listening to the sounds of the inside of a womb or Brahm’s lullaby.
-It also has five-level volume control and automatic shut off.
+It also has five-level volume control and automatic shut-off.